Saudi oil tankers hit by 'sabotage attacks' as Gulf tensions soar

 Iranian foreign ministry spokesman Abbas Mousavi expressed concern over the incident and its possible consequences.

-"The incidents in the Sea of Oman are alarming and regrettable," Mousavi said in an English-language statement on the ministry's website.
+"The incidents in the Sea of Oman are alarming and regrettable," Mousavi said in a statement.

-He also "warned against plots by ill-wishers to disrupt regional security" and "called for the vigilance of regional states in the face of any adventurism by foreign elements", the statement added.
+He "warned against plots by ill-wishers to disrupt regional security" and "called for the vigilance of regional states in the face of any adventurism by foreign elements", it added.

 Almost all the oil exports of Saudi Arabia, Iraq, UAE, Kuwait, Qatar and Iran itself, at least 15 million barrels per day, are shipped through the Strait of Hormuz.